North Valley Stream, New York

 North Valley Stream is a hamlet and census-designated place (CDP) in the Town of Hempstead in Nassau County, on Long Island, in New York, United States.
-The population was 16,628 at the 2010 census.
+The population was 18,197 at the time of the 2020 census.

 History

 North Valley Stream's name reflects its location north of the Incorporated Village of Valley Stream.

-In the 1950s, the Southern State Parkway was widened from four lanes to six in the hamlet.
+In the 1950s, the Southern State Parkway was widened from four lanes to six through the hamlet.
 The project required roughly 213 North Valley Stream area homes located along the path to be moved or demolished.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 1.9 sqmi, all land.